Jan-IngenHousz-Institute/JII-MultispeQ/docs/source/project.rst

 .. note::

-   If you don't have the local data available, you need an account for https://photosynq.org to download the data.
+   If you don't have the local data available, you need an account for `PhotosynQ, Inc. <https://photosynq.org>`_ to download the data.

 View Info
 ---------